SaifulKIslam/QAProject/README.md

 <a name="appdes"></a>
 ### Application Design
-The reviws and books data will be stored on an SQL server hosted on Google Cloud Platform (GCP).
+The reviews and books data will be stored on an SQLlite database as it is a small file.
+This can be deployed on a SQL hosted databse via GCP if more memory is required.
 Users will be able to Create, Read, Update and Delete from the database via the application interface accordingly.

 <a name="erd"></a>